-Positive contribution: refers the to measurable. positive contribution to а sustainability objective, over and above the baseline requirements that sustainable infrastructure assets shall demonstrate.
+Positive contribution: refers to the measurable, positive contribution to a sustainability objective, over and above the baseline requirements that sustainable infrastructure assets shall demonstrate.

-Annex [2] outlines a series of 14 criteria (Sustainability Objectives) across dimensions of sustainability-environmental, social, governance, and adaptation & resilience (each a Dimension)-that have been curated from best practice reference frameworks and standards in the market.
+Annex [2] outlines a series of 14 criteria (Sustainability Objectives) across four dimensions of sustainability-environmental, social, governance, and adaptation & resilience (each a Dimension)-that have been curated from best practice reference frameworks and standards in the market.
 They demonstrate broad alignment with the SDGs4 and with the G20 Principles for Quality Infrastructure Investment (QII).
 Examples of outcomes associated with the four dimensions of sustainability include:

-Environmental: positive impacts environment, such as alignment with lowcarbon pathways, efficient use of materials, and interventions that enhance biodiversity and the natural environment.
+Environmental: positive impacts on the environment, such as alignment with low-carbon pathways, efficient use of materials, and interventions that enhance biodiversity and the natural environment.